 - (b) 1.
 Part Time Regular employees shall be entitled to leave of absence without pay in lieu of and in an amount equal to annual vacation entitlement. - 2.
-Annual vacation entitlement anniversary milestones (as set out in Article 14.03 (a) 2) for Part Time Regular employees shall be pro-rated on the basis of time worked according to service. - 3.
-The annual vacation entitlement for Part Time Regular employees who gain FTR status shall be governed by Articles 14.02 and 14.03 with respect to establishing an anniversary date for paid annual vacation and the taking of paid annual vacation the first year after obtaining FTR status.
-During the calendar year in which the employee obtains full time regular status it is understood that the employee's entitlement as set out in 14.03 (b) 1 above shall apply.
+Annual vacation entitlement anniversary milestones (as set out in Article 14.03 (a) for Part Time Regular employees shall be pro-rated on the basis of time worked according to service.

-14.04 PAYMENT OF VACATIONS
+14.04 PAYMENT OF VACATIONS (Refer to MOU # 85)

-- (a) Payment for vacations will be made at an employee's rate of pay at the time the vacation is taken or, depending upon his/her vacation entitlements, at the rate of 6%, 6.4%, 8%, 10% or 12% of his/her previous year's earnings, whichever is the greater.
-Adjustments arising out of the percentage application will be made after the employee has completed his/her vacation for the calendar year, and will be calculated using only regular earnings, time bank usage or cash out, and overtime.
-Notwithstanding the foregoing, deferred and banked vacations will be paid at the employee's rate of pay at the time the vacation is taken. - (b) An employee in service prior to 1972, upon termination of service, will receive pay in lieu of any outstanding vacation earned in the previous calendar year (or the percentage equivalent, if greater) plus the applicable percentage on earnings in the current year to the date of termination. - (c) IPEC employees who transferred to Hydro 1973-10-01 or later and who had been in service with IPEC prior to 1967, upon termination of service, will receive pay in lieu of any outstanding vacation earned in the previous calendar year (or the percentage equivalent, if greater) plus the applicable percentage on earnings in the current year to the date of termination.
+(a) Payment for vacations will be made at an employee's rate of pay, including temporary promotion pay, at the time the vacation is taken or, depending upon their vacation entitlements, at the rate of 6%, 6.4%, 8%, 10% or 12% of their previous year's earnings, whichever is the greater.
+Adjustments arising out of the percentage application will be made after the employee has completed their vacation for the calendar year, and will be calculated using only regular earnings, time bank usage or cash out, and overtime.